Manojgupta103/Insurance/README.md

 # Insurance Company

 This web application, built with Next.js, provides a comprehensive solution for both users and agents in the insurance industry.
 Users can easily obtain insurance quotes, while agents can efficiently manage client policies.
+The application is designed to be user-friendly, secure, and scalable.

 ## Features